-ORNET A Network for the Operating Room of the Future John Guttag John Ankcorn Hari Balakrishnan Dorothy Curtis
+We propose changing the name of this project to: ORNET: A Network for the Operating Room of the Future.

+The Pis would be: John Guttag, John Ankcorn, Hari Balakrishnan, and Dorothy Curtis.

 For most of the history of medicine, physicians relied on the direct evidence of their senses (primarily vision and touch).
 Increasingly, however, physicians find themselves relying on ever more sophisticated artificial sensing devices, both to facilitate the performance of diagnostic and therapeutic procedures, and to monitor the condition of patients.
 Some, like the cameras used in minimally invasive procedures, augment the traditional senses.
 Others, like pulse oximetry, capnography, or depth-of-anesthesia monitoring, provide entirely different kinds of information.